OneBusAway/onebusaway-gtfs-modules/docs/onebusaway-gtfs-transformer-cli.md

 RemoveOldCalendarStatements is an operation designed to remove calendar entries that are no longer valid on today's date.

-By default, it deletes entries from the calendar.txt file whose end_date field has passed, including those valid until today.
+By default, it deletes entries from the calendar.txt file whose end_date field has passed.

 With the remove_today attribute added to the JSON transformer snippet, users can control whether calendar entries valid for today are included or excluded in the output GTFS.

-  * If remove_today is set to true or not specified, the transformer will remove the calendar entries for the current date.
+  * If remove_today is set to true, the transformer will remove the calendar entries for the current date.

 ```
   {"op":"transform", "class":"org.onebusaway.gtfs_transformer.impl.RemoveOldCalendarStatements", "remove_today":true}
 ```

-  * If remove_today is set to false, the transformer will retain the calendar entries for the current date.
+  * If remove_today is set to false or not specified, the transformer will retain the calendar entries for the current date.

 ```
 {"op":"transform", "class":"org.onebusaway.gtfs_transformer.impl.RemoveOldCalendarStatements", "remove_today":false}